Ajisekaran/DataCamp-Analyst-Certification-Exam-Submission---DA601P/README.md

 DA201: Advanced topics in data management and visualization/reporting.
 Practical Exam (DA601P)

-# Technical Report:
+# 1.Technical Report:
 Created a comprehensive report for a data science manager, highlighting the problem-solving process, rationale for actions, and actionable insights.

-# Non-Technical Presentation:
+# 2.Non-Technical Presentation:
 Delivered insights in a format understandable to non-technical stakeholders, focusing on the "why" and "what" of the analysis.
 Skills Demonstrated
 Analytical fundamentals and problem-solving.